FEC approves N2.4bn for Aviation Security Shooting Range — Daily Times Nigeria

 “Today, in council two memoranda were considered for aviation.
 The first is construction of indoor shooting range for aviation security.

-“Recall some time ago Mr President in conformity with the Act established Federal Airport Authority of Nigeria (FAAN), had approved that aviation security carry arms for improved security.
+“Recall some time ago Mr. President in conformity with the Act that established Federal Airport Authority of Nigeria (FAAN), had approved that aviation security carry arms for improved security.

 “You also recall that these aviation personnel were trained and still receiving training and profiling and all things that will make them efficient at the DSS and other sister organisations.